nic-dgl104-winter-2024/pattern-library/README.md

 ### Benifits of using Strategy pattern

-* Flexibility and Extensibility:
+* Flexibility and Extensibility
 * Promotes Reusability
 * Enhances Testability
-* Easy to  Maintenance
+* Easy to  maintain

 ### Real life example